conanite/nydp/README.md

 ==> (comment "blah blah")
 ```

 Except in 'mac and 'def forms, by default, `comment` is a macro that expands to nil.
 If you have a better idea, go for it.
+Any comments present at the
+beginning of the `body` argument to `mac` or `def` are considered documentation.
+(See "self-documenting" below).

 #### 8 Prefix lists